 San Luis Obispo Area

 San Luis Obispo County is a gorgeous section of California.
-The rolling hills, vast farmlands, rich soil, temperate climate, and cool ocean breezes make the perfect combination for growing great grapes for wines.
+The rolling hills, vast farmlands, rich soil, temperate climate, and cool ocean breezes make the perfect combination of growing great grapes for wines.

 Guests to Sycamore Springs can rent a hillside hot tub by the hour or stay overnight at the resort and enjoy your very own private balcony with a mineral water hot tub.
 Bike along the scenic shoreline, or enjoy a romantic sunset stroll on the pier.
 Discover the charms of Sycamore Springs and environs for yourself.